ejgrove/dreamachine_clustering/README.md

    conda env create -f requirements/environment.yml conda activate dreamachine_clustering
    ```

-2. Download `dreamachine_drawings_preprocessed` from `release assets`.

-3. Configure paths in each notebook:
+2. Configure paths in each notebook:
    - Edit `base_dir` to point to this repository
-   - Edit `image_dir` to point to preprocessed images directory
+   - Edit `image_dir` to point to preprocessed images directory `dreamachine_drawings_preprocessed/`
    - *The attendance data for the Dreamachine (`attendance_path`) is not publicly available.*

 ## Expected Outputs